ivankovnatsky/nixos-config/machines/bee/README.md

 ### DNS Server

-The machine is configured as a local DNS server using dnsmasq.
-It resolves the following domains:
+The machine is configured to run local DNS server using dnsmasq.
+We resolve all of the zone to single IP, it's either `bee`'s or `mini`'s IP, configured to be static in router DHCP settings.

-- `sync.bee.homelab` → bee-ip
-- `bee.homelab` → beepink-ip
-- `grafana.bee.homelab` → beepink-ip

-> Note: We use `.lan` instead of `.local` because macOS reserves the `.local` top-level domain for Multicast DNS (mDNS/Bonjour).
-Using `.local` domains can cause resolution issues on macOS systems as they intercept these requests and try to resolve them via mDNS instead of regular DNS.
+> Note: We use `.lan` instead of `.local` because macOS reserves the `.local`
+> top-level domain for Multicast DNS (mDNS/Bonjour).
+Using `.local` domains can
+> cause resolution issues on macOS systems as they intercept these requests and
+> try to resolve them via mDNS instead of regular DNS.

+We don't use local, lan or homelab anymore for a local zone.

 ### Logging Stack

 The server uses the following components for log collection and visualization:

-- **Grafana**: Web interface for visualizing logs and metrics (http://grafana.bee.homelab)
+- **Grafana**: Web interface for visualizing logs and metrics (https://grafana.{externalDomain})
 - **Loki**: Log aggregation system that stores and indexes logs
 - **Promtail**: Agent that collects logs from the system and forwards them to Loki